population-research/uganda-covid/paper/uganda_covid_wber_publication.md

   University of Washington.

 abstract: |
-  \noindent We examine the short- and medium-term impacts of Uganda's COVID-19 lockdowns on household food insecurity, labor market outcomes, and coping strategies, using longitudinal data.
+  \noindent This paper examines the short- and medium-term impacts of Uganda's COVID-19 lockdowns on household food insecurity, labor market outcomes, and coping strategies, using longitudinal data.
   These severe lockdowns provide a unique case study for understanding